6 New Android Apps By Google You Simply Can’t Miss

-Although Google has launched many apps recently, but my focus is on regular apps that everyone can easily install and use.
+Although Google has launched many apps recently, my focus is on regular apps that everyone can easily install and use.
 Therefore, I am not adding the recent augmented reality apps after the launch of Google ARCore SDK that are limited to a few flagship devices.
 Without further ado, let’s check out 6 new Android apps by Google that you will surely find useful.

 1. Files Go

-Last year, Files Go started quite an uproar even when it wasn’t officially launched, and I also didn’t give a second thought while adding it to my list of truly free Android apps.
-Rightly so, File Go is probably the best storage manager app you can find on Google Play Store.
+Last year, Files Go started quite an uproar even when it wasn’t officially launched, and I also didn’t give it a second thought while adding it to my list of truly free Android apps.
+Rightly so, File Go is probably the best storage manager app you can find on the Google Play Store.
 With a strict focus on cleaning the phone from junk and securely transferring data between two devices, the app lets you see all the data on your phone in a single intuitive place.

 Files Go uses filters to organize your data which makes it much easier to pinpoint the type of file you want.
 Its smart recommendations are also very handy for cleaning up unrequired data.

 If you are a selfie maniac, you’ll surely love this app.
-Selfissimo! lets you take selfies just my striking a pose.
+Selfissimo! lets you take selfies just by striking a pose.
 Just start a shootout and change your poses as you like.
 The app will take a picture every time it detects you have changed your pose.
 All the pictures can be individually saved, or you can save/share the whole session.
-The app also has few face tune-up options to beautify your selfies in a realistic way.
+The app also has a few face tune-up options to beautify your selfies in a realistic way.

 Do keep in mind that it’s an experimental app and it may not work perfectly depending on your device.